 I have a recurring reminder in Google Calendar that reminds me to go to bed on time and grab a book.
 Or grab a laptop, and earbuds and complete a module or a lesson of an online course.

 You don’t have to create it as a daily reminder.
 Feel free to adapt it to your capabilities (e.g. only on weekdays, every 2nd day, etc.).

 #4.
-1,5 hours per day (on weekends) when my kids are taking a nap
+1,5 hours per day (on weekends) when my kids were taking a nap

 - 30 minutes – read a blog post or a bit of a book